#JavaScript

 At the end of last year I rewrote one of my favorite projects - a vanilla JS router called Navigo.
 I was procrastinating this work for years.
 Finally I did it in TypeScript and wrote 100+ unit tests along the way.
 This refactoring opens the door for new features and more importantly, for integrating the library into other places.
 Like React for example.

-read more comments
+read more

 Transpile to ES modules with Babel

-posted in JavaScript on 2021-01-14 es, babel, javascript -
+posted in JavaScript on 2021-01-14 es babel javascript transpile typescript

 While I was working on Navigo an issue popped out.
 It was about using the library in the context of Web Dev Server where we have everything in TypeScript.
 And something was not ok with Navigo.
-The npm package wasn't exported properly and we were keep getting a
+The npm package wasn't exported properly and we were keep getting a does not provide an export named 'default' error.
+It turned out the problem is that Navigo is not exported properly as ES module (also known as ESM).

 Mocking console methods with Jest

-posted in JavaScript on 2021-01-01 jest, mocking, console -
+posted in JavaScript on 2021-01-01 jest mocking console warn

 I'm recently working on two OS libraries.
 Both I'm unit testing with Jest.
-There is some logic that leads to a warning which I'm doing with
+There is some logic that leads to a warning which I'm doing with console.warn.
+In the unit tests this is happening quite often so I want to suppress it.
+Also I want to verify that it happens on the right place.

-read more commentsconsole.warn
+read more

 Replacing code for production with Babel transformation

-posted in JavaScript on 2020-11-29 babel, transform, plugin -
+posted in JavaScript on 2020-11-29 babel transform plugin production replacement

 If you are building some sort of an app, Babel is probably part of your build system.
 It is that thing which converts our fancy code to valid, working in a browser, JavaScript.
 Just recently at work I had to design a solution that swaps a class based on the environment.
 Or in another words, we have logic that should not reach our users.
 The file should be available locally and on our staging environment but not in production.
 A tiny Babel plugin was the cheapest solution for me so I decided to share the result.

-read more comments
+read more

 What the heck is Google Tag Manager and what it has to do with Google Analytics

-posted in JavaScript on 2020-09-13 javascript, tagmanager, analytics -
+posted in JavaScript on 2020-09-13 javascript tagmanager analytics google gtm gtag

 Just recently I had to do changes in Google Tag Manager at work.
 It's interesting how I keep forgetting how everything works.
 So I finally decided to sit down and write an article about these things.
 If nothing else I will have a good memory snapshot to remind me what is what.

-read more comments
+read more

 You Really Don't Need All That JavaScript, I Promise by Stuart Langridge

-posted in JavaScript on 2020-09-12 javascript, performance, optimization -
+posted in JavaScript on 2020-09-12 javascript performance optimization

 JavaScript is your behavior layer; the way to add interactivity to your sites, to provide a slick and delightful user experience, to make everything fast and easy and clean.
 But at some point everything changed: the tail started to wag the dog instead and development became JavaScript-first.

-read more comments
+read more

 ReactNative: using SVG as a button

-posted in JavaScript on 2020-09-07 reactnative, tips, svg -
+posted in JavaScript on 2020-09-07 reactnative tips svg

 Just recently I started using ReactNative.
 I've been using React for years but this thing is a whole new world.
 There are tons of basic stuff which I don't know how to do.
 Using an SVG as a button is one of them.
 Find my solution below and expect more short #reactnative blog post soon.

-read more comments
+read more

 React: 50 shades of state